UAE: Up to 90% discount, free vouchers, gifts and giveaways on 11.11 sale

 “Launching the year-end shopping season, 11.11 remains the perfect opportunity for shoppers to stock up on everyday essentials and tackle their wish lists while scoring big savings,” said Stefano Martinelli, vice president of Amazon Mena.

-The e-commerce player revealed that shoppers can save up to 50 per cent on electronics, up to 35 per cent on gaming devices and accessories, up to 46 per cent on home appliances, up to 50 per cent on kitchen equipment, up to 50 per cent on beauty and personal care and up to 50 per cent on fashion wears.
+The e-commerce player revealed that shoppers can save up to 50 per cent on electronics, up to 35 per cent on gaming devices and accessories, up to 46 per cent on home appliances, up to 50 per cent on kitchen equipment, up to 50 per cent on beauty and personal care, and up to 50 per cent on fashion.

-Furniture retailer Ikea 11.11 sale is back and will run till November 17.
+Furniture retailer Ikea's 11.11 sale is back and will run till November 17.

 The online-only event offers discounts of up to 50 per cent on a selected range of bedroom essentials, living room items, and other home furnishing products.
 Additionally, it is offering a 20 per cent discount across its Swedish Food Market.

-Similarly, Danube Home offers up to 80 per cent off on furniture, kitchen and decor equipment, up to 75 per cent on outdoor products, and up to 60 per cent among others.
+Similarly, Danube Home offers up to 80 per cent off on furniture, kitchen and decor equipment, up to 75 per cent on outdoor products, and up to 60 per cent off on other items.

 Among other players, hypermarket players Carrefour and Lulu hypermarket are also running big discounts across various grocery items as part of the 11.11 sale.